la2050/archive/_projects/2015/la-landfill-harmonic-orchestra.md

   lucky enough to be awarded the grant, would go toward the vehicle, staff and outreach to communities.
 The material we use will be donated from manufacturers who receive a tax receipt as our thank you for their donations.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- At T4T.org we are use to working within a budget.
-We will buy the truck and hire the staff we need to get started.
-We will rely on volunteers and manufacturers donations to make up the difference.
-We don’t go over budget because we don’t have anywhere to draw the money from if we did go over budget.
-We have learned to work within our means.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- PLAY Budget $100,000.00

-   Vehicle
-   14-passenger van  35,000.00
-   Signage  2,500.00
-   Internal Build-Out (shelving, etc.)  2,500.00 Salaries
-   Outreach Coordinator (part-time)  20,000.00 Inventory Manager (part-time)  10, 000.00
-   3D Printer/Laser cutter/Tools 10,000.00
-   Visitations
-   $500 per set up x 30 -
-   Facilitation/Replenishment  15,000.00
-   Gas/Mileage  5,000.00

-   TOTAL  $100,000.00
 How do you plan to scale the success of your proposal?: >- We see this as a pilot project and with the data collected and successes measured we will approach a car company to support more vehicles as well as